aiejvn/m.path/README.md

 # m.path
-m.path is your personal emotional assistant.
+m.path (pronounced "empath) is your personal emotional assistant.
 To access, simply download and unzip from the main branch and run main.py .

 Required packages: